 - 8:00 Continental Breakfast

 - 8:30 Recap of Day 1

-- 8:45 Session V: Digital transformation and collaboration in retail

-How should the SC stakeholders embrace digital transformation and collaboration in the retail Industry?
+- 8:45 Session V: Digital transformation and collaboration in retail What are the key drivers for digital transformation in the SC inter-organizational context?
+How should the different roles that each SC stakeholder play in the ecosystem for a successful digital transformation in the retail Industry?

-- 10:00 Break and informal discussions - 10:15 Session VI: E-commerce and omnichannel strategies in retail SCs
+- 10:00 Break and informal discussions

-Why should traditional retailers move to omnichannel?
+- 10:15 Session VI: E-commerce and omnichannel strategies in retail SCs Why should traditional retailers move to omnichannel?
 What are the main challenges in implementing an omnichannel strategy in retail SCs?

-Kick off: Ray Ernenwein- Walmart
+Kick off : Ray Ernenwein- Walmart

-- 11:30 Wrap-up Day 2 and next steps - 12:00 Adjourn and lunch (E40 2nd floor)
+- 11:30 Wrap-up Day 2 and next steps

+- 12:00 Adjourn and lunch (E40 2nd floor)